Getting a PGP Key is easy, but sharing it with others can be a hassle.

 Adding the Policy file

 The specification requires that a Policy Flags file is served.
 This file is required even if the Web Key Directory Update Protocol is not supported, which is a protocol that allows for the automatic update of the public key.
-But that will not be needed as the keys will be statically hosted and served.
+But this is not necessary as the keys will be statically hosted and served.

 The Policy Flags file can just be an empty file, but it needs to be served at /.well-known/openpgpkey/policy for both the Direct and Advanced setup.